Riker Lynch: Acting

 Riker was one of the Dalton Academy Warblers on Fox's hit show Glee.
 He was introduced as Jeff in the season 2 episode "Special Education", appearing thereafter as one of the Warbler singers in eleven more episodes through seasons 2, 3 and 4.
 He also appeared as a Warbler in the 2011 edition of the Glee Live!
 In Concert! tour, which performed from May through July 3, 2011 in the U.S., Canada, England and Ireland.
 A movie was filmed of the tour concert, which includes scenes with Riker performing as Jeff: Glee: The 3D Concert Movie was released on August 12, 2011.
 The film was released on DVD and Blu-ray on December 20, 2011 under the title Glee: The Concert Movie.

 Music

 Riker is the bassist and one of the lead vocalists in the band R5 with his family members Rocky, Rydel, and Ross also their best friend Ratliff.
-In April 2012, R5 announced via the band's website that they had signed a record deal with Hollywood Records and that they are planning for their first club tour in May.
+In April 2012, R5 announced via the band's website that they had signed a record deal with Hollywood Records and that they were planning for their first club tour in May.
 After the tour, R5 played numerous summer shows across the US and in Canada.
 In September two R5 songs were released on the Austin & Ally Soundtrack.
 R5 also came out with an EP called Loud on February 19, 2013.
 Their first full-length album, Louder, was released September 24, 2013.
 The album includes the four songs from the EP, and their single, "Pass Me By".

 In 2022, he competed in NBC's American Song Contest, representing Colorado.
 He placed second at the grand final to AleXa.